amnuxoll/EpSem/root/readme.txt

 It is important not to leverage this for anything other than statistics and logging.
-No information received via introspection should be considered viable for learning and/or making decisions about what to do next; it is a high-level analytics tool for developers to use for gathering details about how the agent is working.
+No information received via introspection should be considered viable for learning and/or making decisions about what to do next; it is a high-level analytics tool for developers to use for gathering details about how the agent is working and the decisions it's making.

 : LOGGING